-A student must have and submit the following to the Department of Nursing by the designated deadline:

-- 1. Successful completion of all pre-requisite GenEd (non-nursing and nursing) core courses - 2.
+- 1. A student must have and submit the following to the Department of Nursing by the designated deadline: Successful completion of all pre-requisite GenEd (non-nursing and nursing) core courses - 2.
 Admission (acceptance) to Catawba College - 3.
 Proof of high school graduation - 4.
-Cumulative GPA of 2.5 or better on a 4.0 grading scale - 5.
-The following courses must be completed with a letter grade of "C" or better: - Anatomy and Physiology I (with lab) - Anatomy and Physiology II (with lab) - Microbiology (with lab) - Chemistry (with lab) - 6.
-Test of Essential Academic Skills (TEAS) results at the \\proficient level or above (official copy; not older than one year) - 7.
-Complete physical exam (not older than one year) - 8.
-Immunization records per North Carolina clinical agency requirements - 9.
-Official transcripts of all collegiate work; unofficial for courses taken at Catawba College - 10.
-Ability to meet the performance standards and essential functions necessary to complete the nursing curriculum - 11.
-Agree to adhere to the established professional behavior guidelines and dress code - 12.
-Nursing Application and non-refundable processing fee of \$50.00
+Cumulative GPA of 3.0 or better on a 4.0 grading scale - 5.
+The following courses must be completed with a letter grade of "C" or better: - Anatomy and Physiology I (with lab) - Anatomy and Physiology II (with lab) - Microbiology (with lab) - Chemistry (with lab) - o Human Development - Statistics - o Ethics - 6.
+Test of Essential Academic Skills (TEAS) results at the \\proficient level 70 or above (official copy; not older than one year) - 7.
+Submission of a Catawba College Department of Nursing Admission Statement/Essay - 8.
+Complete physical exam (not older than one year) upon admission into the program - 9.
+Immunization records per North Carolina clinical agency requirements upon admission into the program - 10.
+Official transcripts of all collegiate work; unofficial for courses taken at Catawba College - 11.
+Ability to meet the performance standards and essential functions necessary to complete the nursing curriculum - 12.
+Agree to adhere to the established professional behavior guidelines and dress code